What was it like surviving an ancient winter

 Long before the invention of electric heating and synthetic materials to make clothes from, people had few options available to them when it came to how they would make it through the winter months.
 The way people survived the coldest time of the year is pretty much the same all over the world, just with a few variations in food and available resources.

-The medieval period
+The Medieval period

 At the start of this era, which began in 1066 with the arrival of William the Conquer, people were living in homes made from wooden beams and planks, and insulated with a type of plaster made from limestone.
-Their thatched roofs would allow the smoke to escape from a firepit, but would do little to hold the heat in very well.
+Their thatched roofs would allow the smoke to escape from a firepit but would do little to hold the heat in very well.

 Wool and leather were the warmest clothes they had available, with the only other choice being linen which did nothing to protect from the cold.
 Because people would often have half their homes converted into a stable for their animals, people would have to go through the winter being stuck inside all day with a load of farting cows and pigs.

-There would be little work to do during the cold months as there wouldn’t be any crops to tend to and the usual jobs like construction would be done during the summer, leaving many days of complete boredom stuck in a single room home with your entire family and some farm animals.
+There would be little work to do during the cold months as there wouldn’t be any crops to tend to and the usual jobs like construction would be done during the summer, leaving many days of complete boredom stuck in a single-room home with your entire family and some farm animals.

 The Iron Age

-Spanning from around 800 BCE and ending with the Roman invasion of Britain in 43 AD, the people of the Iron Age had few differences to their methods when it came to winter.
+Spanning from around 800 BCE and ending with the Roman invasion of Britain in 43 AD, the people of the Iron Age had few differences in their methods when it came to winter.
 One advantage they did have was the design of their homes, with the classic Celtic roundhouse being one of the most recognizable designs from the Iron Age.
 The high roof allowed a large fire to be made in the center of the building, maximizing its heat output without the danger of setting the roof on fire.

 celtic house